 Safety guidelines from NHTSA strongly discourage putting children in the front seat of cars, yet the collapsing seats pose a danger to children in back seats.
 The CBS news team was told that NHTSA would release a statement with guidance on the safest riding position and seat for children in every category.
 But, the industry is slow to change, and NHTSA will need to conduct the necessary research to collect data about the malfunctioning seats.
 The agency has stated that they do not currently have the needed data to enforce manufacturer overhauls.

 Until NHTSA and automobile manufacturers are put into a position to act on this new information, unnecessary accidental death and injury will be the result.
 After the CBS News report, Fox News conducted a related study and discovered as many as 100 ongoing liability cases involving rear seat collapses that led to the death of a child.
 Until NHTSA can enforce changes to automobiles to avoid these needless injuries and deaths, families will need to be informed.
 Reviewing consumer reports and customer reviews can increase the likelihood that your family will be protected in the event of an unfortunate accident.

 Injury and accidental death from a faulty product could constitute product liability litigation.
 Needless injury and death from dangerous products are tragic for families.
-If you or a family member has experienced an injury or incurred damages caused by a defective product, then contact the attorneys at The Law Offices of Cohen and Jaffe, LLC, in Long Island, New York, to discuss the legal support and solutions we can provide in your personal injury suit.
+If you or a family member has experienced an injury or incurred damages caused by a defective product, then contact the attorneys at Law Office of Cohen & Jaffe, LLP in Long Island, New York, to discuss the legal support and solutions we can provide in your personal injury suit.